Nadine2016/knative/cli-reference.md

 Before using application commands, you must be targeting a [project](#cli-project).
 An application runs your code to serve HTTP requests.
 The application has a URL for incoming requests.
 Use application commands to create, display details, and update, and delete applications.
 {: shortdec}

+You can use either `application` or `app` in your application commands.
-To see CLI help for the application command, run `ibmcloud coligo application`.
+To see CLI help for the application command, run `ibmcloud coligo app`.
 {: tip}

 ### `ibmcloud coligo application create`